truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 The decentralization of Hard-Forking can be *increased* as the "contention" *decreases*.
 I am aware of [only one way](http://steshaw.org/economics-in-one-lesson/chap15p2.html) to [transform subjective judgments](https://en.wikipedia.org/wiki/Economic_calculation_problem) into [objective information](http://www.truthcoin.info/blog/win-win-blocksize/), as such a method must be itself P2P ("non-capture-able", ie, allows anyone to express their [anonymous] judgment, without permission), incentive compatible, and produces a non-degradable signal ("common" knowledge supporting "free coordination").

-Decentralization increases if contentious forks are met with hostility: forked coins should immediately be sold, businesses who transact in them should be ostracized, individuals who support them should be discredited.
-A social norm of hostility decreases the risk that a Bad Hard Fork will accidentally "unpay" everyone (ie, makes it cheaper for everyone to maintain their full node).
+Decentralization increases if contentious forks are met with hostility: forked coins could immediately be sold, businesses who transact in them could be ostracized, individuals who support them should be discredited.
+A social norm of hostility would decrease the risk that a Bad Hard Fork will accidentally "unpay" everyone (ie, makes it cheaper for everyone to maintain their full node), but it would also make it harder to "upgrade" the software.
+It is a tradeoff, like anything else.

 ## Bring on the Big Server Farms